Healthcare, cleanliness, and early interaction are the most important parts of raising a healthy litter of puppies.

 6 Weeks Old ~

-❤ First vaccination completed ❤ 4th worming completed. ❤ Love people, follow us around, run & play, loves toys.
+❤ First vaccination completed ❤ Worming completed with safeguard. ❤ Love people, follow us around, run & play, loves toys.
 Play-fight very rough & tumble.
 Loves food. ❤ Updates sent to puppy families.

 7 Weeks Old ~

-❤ Begin scheduling pickups and flights. ❤ Out of state families' blankets mailed. ❤ Final photos sent to families. ❤ Out of state final payments completed/finalized.
+❤ Begin scheduling pickups and flights for weeks 9-10. ❤ Out of state families' blankets mailed. ❤ Final photos sent to families. ❤ Out of state final payments completed/finalized.

 8 Weeks Old ~

-❤ Final worming in preparation for leaving for new homes completed. ❤ Grind nails. ❤ Vaccination schedules, health record/feeding sheet, contracts printed. ❤ AKC paperwork completed, signed.
+❤ Final worming in preparation for leaving for new homes completed. ❤ Grind nails. ❤ Vaccination schedules, health record/feeding sheet, contracts printed. ❤ AKC paperwork completed, signed by us in preparation for puppies leaving.

 9 Weeks Old ~